syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 {% endhighlight %}
 {% endtabs %}

-## Set KeyBoard Navigation
+## Disable KeyBoard Navigation

-SfDataGrid allows you to set the Keyboard Navigation property as `True` or `False`.
-By default, Keyboard Navigation works.
-But you can set it to `False`, if you prefer to deactivate it.
+By default, the keyboard navigation will be enabled when setting the selection and navigation modes.
+It can be disabled by setting the `SfDataGrid.AllowKeyboardNavigation` to false.

 {% tabs %}
 {% highlight XAML %}